ubc-subbots/software-start-here/README.md

 # Gazebo 11.0 Installation

-Gazebo is the simulation environment we will be using to test our robots firmware, use the first install option [here](http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install) to download the tool
+Gazebo is the simulation environment we will be using to test our robots firmware, use the first install option [here](http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install) to download the tool and the instructions [here](http://gazebosim.org/tutorials?tut=ros2_installing&cat=connect_ros#Installgazebo_ros_pkgs) to install the ROS 2 plugins.

 # ROS 2 Beginners Guide